Crank Length Calculator Tool

 Understanding Crank Length

-Crank length is the distance from the center of the bottom bracket spindle to the center of the pedal spindle.
-Measured in millimeters, common lengths range from 165 mm to 175 mm, though shorter and longer sizes exist.
+Crank length is the distance from the center of the bottom bracket spindle to the center of the pedal spindle — measured in millimeters.
+Common lengths run from 165mm to 175mm, though shorter and longer options exist for riders at the extremes.
+The right length affects your cadence ceiling, knee and hip range of motion through each pedal stroke, and ultimately your comfort and injury risk on longer rides.

 Factors Influencing Crank Length

-- Riding style: Mountain bikers might prefer shorter cranks for better clearance over obstacles.
-Road cyclists may opt for longer cranks to leverage more power.
+• Riding style: Mountain bikers often prefer shorter cranks for better pedal clearance over rocks and roots.
+Road cyclists may favor slightly longer cranks for sustained power output on flat terrain.

 Calculating Your Ideal Crank Length